Statement

 Artist Statement

-For years, I painted in search of a voice that felt true.
-What I found wasn’t a style so much as a way of listening—to the quiet intelligence of nature and the ways it reflects our own emotional and physical lives.
-My work has become a language of reverence: for the fragile, powerful relationship between humans and the natural world, a relationship that feels increasingly distant in the modern age.
+For years I painted in search of a voice that felt true.
+What I found wasn't a style so much as a way of communicating — a language of reverence for the fragile, powerful relationship between humans and the natural world, a relationship that feels increasingly distant.